logo jabes

 dell emc it transformation storymap

-The high level concepts, enterprise architect, global guidelines, the governance are leading.
-There are three different type of lines for release-management with their peculiar dependencies.
+An organisation that has a viable business is accountable and responsible for: These high level concepts, is enterprise architecting enterprise engineering, governance the business.
+There are three different type of lines for actvities with their peculiar dependencies.

 • Goal: quality assurance